Facts and Figures

 The geographical analysis of the scheme provides a good insight into regional differences, both in the account types opened and in the extent to which Government made additional contributions:

-The table above is particularly helpful for CTF Ambassadors working in different regions of the United Kingdom and, as at end-December 2023, we have estimated a regional analysis of unclaimed adult-owned accounts based on the account providers’ trade association overall estimate of 42% and our estimate that 70% of HMRC-allocated remain unclaimed:
+The table above is particularly helpful for CTF Ambassadors working in different regions of the United Kingdom and, as at end-October 2024, we have estimated a regional analysis of unclaimed adult-owned accounts based on the HMRC overall estimate in September ‘24 of 671,000 and a weighted average of account provider estimates of 46% for unclaimed HMRC-allocated accounts:

-If your family is among the 15% most wealthy, your account will be worth about £4,000 in average value terms: starting from an average Government contribution of just £250.
-Only 6% of these accounts are ‘Addressee Gone Away’, so there’ll be a pretty good chance that you know where the account is.
+If your family is among the 15% most wealthy, your account will be worth about £5,000 in average value terms.
+Less than 5% of these accounts are ‘Addressee Gone Away’, so there’ll be a pretty good chance that you know where the account is.

-If your family is among the 15% worse off, your account will be worth about £1,900 on average, starting from an average Government contribution of nearly £1,000.
-Because about 85% of these accounts are ‘Addressee Gone Away’ or were never registered, it’s quite likely you don’t know anything about it – yet.
+If your family is among the 15% worse off and you were one of the older recipients who received a second payment, your account will be worth about £2,900 on average, starting from an average Government contribution of £1,000 or more.
+Because most of these accounts are ‘Addressee Gone Away’ or were never registered, it’s quite likely you don’t know anything about it — the unclaimed rate is c.
+42%.

-And if your family is in the broad middle ground, the 70% which is middle England, your average account value will be just over £1,000, half of which was the Government contribution.
-There’s about four million young people in this category, and a one in four chance that you don’t know where the account is.
+And if your family is in the broad middle ground, the 70% which is middle England, your average account value will be just over £1,000, half of which was the Government contribution for the older recipients.
+There’s about four million young people in this category, and a one in six chance that you don’t know where the account is.